NethermindEth/starknet-abi/README.md

 poetry install --all-extras
 ```

-## Getting Started
+## Quickstart

 ### Parse Starknet ABI JSON

-Get the [Starknet-ETH ABI JSON](https://voyager.online/class/0x05ffbcfeb50d200a0677c48a129a11245a3fc519d1d98d76882d1c9a1b19c6ed) from Voyager and save it to a file named `abi.json`.
-Then, create a `StarknetABI` instance from the ABI JSON file:
+1. Get the [Starknet-ETH ABI JSON](https://voyager.online/class/0x05ffbcfeb50d200a0677c48a129a11245a3fc519d1d98d76882d1c9a1b19c6ed) from Voyager and save it to a file named `abi.json`.
+2. Create a `StarknetABI` instance from the ABI JSON file:

 ```python
 import json